THE HIT THAT EXPOSED SOME OF TAMPA’S ELITE

 Wearing a long coat and a hat that covered half his face, the killer snuck out of the shadows as his prey, known gangster Jimmy Velasco, unlocked his Buick and opened the door for his wife and daughter.

 A gunshot shattered the silence in the Ybor City neighborhood.
 Despite being the daughter of a powerful Mafioso, Velasco’s daughter was ignorant of violence.
 She thought the gunshot was a firecracker, so with a smile, she looked up, expecting to see local teens dancing in the street as they set off more.
 Instead, she saw her father, who had been in such a good mood all night as they visited with friends, suddenly overcome with dread.
 He shoved her to the floor of the car.
-As she stared at the car’s roof, she realized the loud bang she thought was a firecracker had shattered something else–the window.
+As she stared at the car’s roof, she realized the loud bang she thought was a firecracker had shattered the window, but it was something else.
 Someone was shooting at them.

 The killer then escaped into the night as quickly as he appeared.